mdavoodi/www/source/blog/2015-04-23-jon-joins-hashicorp.html.markdown

 If you reach out to us about working with our tooling, you might just get a response from Jon!

+In addition to working with our users, Jon is starting to get acquainted with the internals of our tools.
+This is both to continue helping users on a deeper level, but also to contribute back.

 Prior to HashiCorp, Jon did a variety of things.
 He started out network administrator and software developer, then got into product management, then sales and account management, and then finally winded his way back to